LabZDjee/ads1115-config/README.md

 ### `configReg.build`

-This function takes a *configuration object*, builds and returns a configuration register: `configReg.build(configObject, strict)`
+This method takes a *configuration object*, builds and returns a configuration register: `configReg.build(configObject, strict)`

 Parameter `strict` will verify whether `configObject` is valid.
 If not `build` throws an exception with a string which points out what is the (first) problem